 Momentum Waikato is the second Community Foundation in New Zealand to introduce the Community Foundation of Canada’s Vital Signs tool – the first was the Bay of Plenty’s Acorn Foundation in 2015.

-The Waikato Vital Signs Reports are produced every four years, with the inaugural report published in 2016.
-The Waikato Vital Signs report findings inform our following Vital Impact Grant Round.
+The Waikato Vital Signs Reports are produced every four years, with the inaugural report published in 2016 and the second due out in mid-2020.